KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 Around the time of Simon's tweet, I was just beginning Stanford's Code in Place course.
 When Code in Place ended, I wanted to continue building small, fun apps regularly.
 So, I started taking part in a popular initiative called 100 Days of Code.

-Code in Place participants spend 1 hour a day, most days, working on code-related learning and are encouraged to fork the official [100 Days of Code repo](https://github.com/kallaway/100-days-of-code) to keep a record of their work, as well as tweet their progress from day to day, in order to stay accountable.
+100 Days of Code participants spend 1 hour a day, most days, working on code-related learning and are encouraged to fork the official [100 Days of Code repo](https://github.com/kallaway/100-days-of-code) to keep a record of their work, as well as tweet their progress from day to day, in order to stay accountable.

 It's a great initiative and I can definitely feel my coding muscles becoming stronger over time.